jiantaoyuNWAFU/MultiDMPcaller/docs/FAQ.md

 --dmr-engine python
 ```

 ### Q27.
-What does `--threads` control?
+What does `--processes` control?

-It controls safe parallel stages, including raw-file conversion, replicate-pair processing, and common DMR aggregation.
-The preprocessing worker count cannot exceed the number of replicate files.
+It specifies the maximum number of parallel worker processes used by safe parallel stages, including raw-file conversion, replicate-pair processing, and common DMR aggregation.
+The actual number of active worker processes may be lower when fewer independent tasks are available.

-Start with `2` to `4` workers and increase only when memory and disk-I/O bandwidth are sufficient.
+Start with `2` to `4` worker processes and increase the value only when sufficient memory and disk-I/O bandwidth are available.

 ### Q28.
 How does the low-memory preprocessing work?

 It reads raw files in chunks and writes final matrices in row blocks.
-The preprocessing stage can also use `--threads` for replicate-level parallel conversion.
+The preprocessing stage can also use `--processes` for process-based parallel conversion of replicate files.

 Optional tuning variables are: